A Grape and a Olive were found in the bathroom. Olive Oil should ONLY ever be found in the kitchen.

 Anti-Inflammatory Properties: Linoleic acid possesses anti-inflammatory properties that can help soothe skin conditions like acne, eczema, and psoriasis.
 It can reduce redness, itching, and inflammation associated with these conditions.

 Acne Prevention: Linoleic acid has been found to have a balancing effect on sebum production.
 It helps to regulate the production of sebum, preventing excess oiliness and reducing the occurrence of acne breakouts, it also has antibacterial activity.
-Acne prone skin has an unbalance of Oleic fatty acid to Linoleic fatty acid.
+Acne prone skin has an imbalance of oleic fatty acid to linoleic fatty acid.
 Sebum also transports fat soluble antioxidants (Vitamin E) in and on the skin and exhibits a natural light protective activity.

 The Linoleic/Oleic Fatty acid profile of;